 Speak to a Legal Expert

 Workers’ compensation claims can be complicated.
 As such, if you were injured while on the job in South Carolina it is definitely advisable to consult with a competent workers’ compensation attorney about your legal options as soon as possible.
-Contact the experienced workers’ compensation lawyers in Rock Hill at the Elrod Pope Law Firm at our office in either Rock Hill or Lake Wylie to schedule a free consultation.
+Contact the experienced workers’ compensation lawyers in Rock Hill at the Elrod Pope Accident & Injury Attorneys at our office in either Rock Hill or Lake Wylie to schedule a free consultation.